xregistry/spec/core/spec.md

 need to be created with the new `id` that is a deep-copy of the existing entity.
 Then the existing entity can be deleted.

-##### `name` Attribute

-- Type: String
-- Description: A human readable name of the entity.
-This is often used as the "display name" for an entity rather than the `id` especially when the `id` might be something like a UUID.
-In cases where `name` is OPTIONAL and absent, the `id` value SHOULD be displayed in its place.

-  Note that implementations MAY choose to enforce constraints on this value.
-  For example, they could mandate that `id` and `name` be the same value.
-  How any such requirement is shared with all parties is out of scope of this specification.
-- Constraints:
-  - If present, MUST be non-empty.
-- Examples:
-  - `My Endpoints`

-##### `epoch` Attribute

-- Type: Unsigned Integer
-- Description: A numeric value used to determine whether an entity has been modified.
-Each time the associated entity is updated, this value MUST be set to a new value that is greater than the current one.
-This attribute MUST be updated for every update operation, even if no attributes were explicitly updated, such as a `PATCH` with no attributes.
-This then acts like a `touch` type of operation.

-  Note, if a new Version of a Resource is created that is based on an existing Version of that Resource, then the new Version's `epoch` value MAY be reset (e.g. to zero) since the scope of its values is the Version and not the entire Resource.

-  During a single write operation, whether this value is incremented for each modified attribute of an entity, or updated just once for the entire operation is an implementation choice.

-  During a create operation, if this attribute is present in the request then it MUST be silently ignored by the server.

-  During an update operation, if this attribute is present in the request then an error MUST be generated if the request includes a non-null value that differs from the existing value.
-A value of `null` MUST be treated the same as a request with no `epoch` attribute at all.
-- Constraints:
-  - MUST be an unsigned integer equal to or greater than zero.
-  - MUST increase in value each time the entity is updated.
-- Examples:
-  - `0`, `1`, `2`, `3`

 ##### `self` Attribute

 - Type: URL